A31 road: A31 New Forest dual carriageway

 Many sections of the A31 were upgraded to dual carriageway in the 1960s, except for the section of road running through the New Forest.

 The upgrade of the A31 through the New Forest started in the early 1960s, following two decades of debate.
-The Government's intention was to create at least one high-speed route to the south coast, while the guardians of the forest, the Verderers, resisted any further development.
+The Government's intention was to create at least one high-speed route to the south coast, while the managers of the forest, the Verderers, resisted any further development.

 The first section of the A31 to be dualled was the section that the M27 feeds into at Jct1; the westbound carriageway is the original two-way A-road while the eastbound side was laid down nearby.
 Further developments occurred from Ringwood to Picket Post near the turn-off for Burley.
 From 1966 to 1972, the remaining sections were completed rapidly due to the construction of the M27 motorway up to Jct 1.

 The Highways Agency declares the New Forest A31 section as being 'an abnormal and heavy load route'.
 The westbound route, particularly, suffers from poor horizontal and vertical alignment due to its original function as an old single carriageway.
 The Highways Agency's route management strategy (RMS) for the A31 has identified that the westbound carriageway needs realigning at Cadnam where it undulates rapidly before negotiating a sharp right turn and passes an at-grade U-turn box, though there is no timetable for this at present.
 There is also a pinch point at Ringwood where the A31 interplexes with the A338; the section of road was widened to four lanes each way for the duration of the A338 interplex (following the upgrade of the Ashley Heath Junction to Bournemouth in the early 1990s) but a short section where westbound A338 traffic joins westbound A31 was left with 2 lanes, and previously the lack of capacity at this section caused safety problems and queues at peak times.
 Dorset County Council cited relieving this junction as a high priority in the Bournemouth LTP 2006–2011.
 In December 2014 the Government announced a series of schemes as part of a £15bn investment in transport infrastructure that included widening the Westbound carriageway to 3 lanes.
 Work to widen the westbound section to 3 lanes began in January 2022 in conjunction with a wider scheme improving safety, and replacing two bridges over the River Avon and Bickerley Millstream.
 The widening scheme was completed in November 2022.

 A Highways Agency review in 2010 records that the collision rate between the A338 Ringwood junction and the Poulner Hill Interchange was 4.5 Personal Injury Collisions (PICs) per 100million vehicle kilometers, whilst the rate for the stretch between Poulner Hill and Picket Post is 11.7 PICs per 100million vehicle kilometers.